Shoaibkhalid65/FoodAppUI/README.md

 ## 🎯 Purpose of This Project

 This project was built as part of my learning journey to master **Jetpack Compose UI**.
-The goal was to design a real-world inspired **Food Delivery App UI** and apply best practices in building composable, reusable, and modular interfaces.
+The goal was to design a real-world inspired **Food Delivery App UI** and apply best practices in building composable, reusable, and modular interfaces!

 ---